BdR76/CSVLint/docs/readme.md

 Select XML or JSON to convert the data to an XML or JSON dataset.
 The plug-in will automatically apply formatting based on the metadata, as well as applying character escaping where needed for these formats.
+For XML, enter a `Table/tag name` to use as tag name for each record, or leave it empty to use the current filename.

 Generate metadata
 -----------------